Instructions for Housing Unit's tenants

 Notification of change of address

-Report your change of address online at www.muuttoilmoitus.fi.
+Report your change of address online at www.muuttoilmoitus.fi(Link leads to external service).
 You can log in to the service using your online banking credentials or your Posti login details.

 Make a new electricity contract even before the move.
 At the same time, terminate the electricity contract of your old home.